resheku/my-awesome/README.md

 - [mptre/yank](https://github.com/mptre/yank) - Yank terminal output to clipboard
 - [nalgeon/sqlean](https://github.com/nalgeon/sqlean) - The ultimate set of SQLite extensions
 - [netblue30/firejail](https://github.com/netblue30/firejail) - Linux namespaces and seccomp-bpf sandbox
-- [netdata/netdata](https://github.com/netdata/netdata) - The open-source observability platfrom everyone needs!
+- [netdata/netdata](https://github.com/netdata/netdata) - Architected for speed.
+Automated for easy.
+Monitoring and troubleshooting, transformed!
 - [okbob/pspg](https://github.com/okbob/pspg) - Unix pager (with very rich functionality) designed for work with tables.
 Designed for PostgreSQL, but MySQL is supported too.
 Works well with pgcli too.
 Can be used as CSV or TSV viewer too.
 It supports searching, selecting rows, columns, or block and export selected area to clipboard.
 - [openresty/openresty](https://github.com/openresty/openresty) - High Performance Web Platform Based on Nginx and LuaJIT
 - [openvenues/libpostal](https://github.com/openvenues/libpostal) - A C library for parsing/normalizing street addresses around the world.
 Powered by statistical NLP and open geo data.